 Your initial year is primarily dedicated to pre- and postoperative care, but you will perform many basic operations – for example, hernia repair, removal of pilonidal cysts, appendectomies, and simple mastectomies.
 You will gain broad experience from rotations through a variety of surgical specialties.
 In addition to our general surgery rotations, you will do rotations in thoracic surgery, vascular surgery, pediatric surgery, and transplantation.
 Residents gain broad general surgery experience at a private community hospital and at a VA hospital.
 The Division of General Surgery provides opportunities to participate in a laparoscopic training course including didactics, basic surgical skills, a simulator course, and an animal lab.

 The second year is organized to give you experience in additional surgical specialties with an emphasis on trauma and critical care.
-You will rotate on the burn service, cardiac surgery service, trauma service, surgical intensive care unit, emergency general surgery, and a private hospital general surgery service.
-You will do a Quality Improvement clinical rotation, in which you will work with a team of residents, faculty and hospital staff to design and implement a Quality Improvement project.
-Rotations outside of the department occur on anesthesiology and endoscopy.
+You will rotate on the burn service, trauma service, surgical intensive care unit, emergency general surgery, and a private hospital general surgery service.
+Rotations outside of the department occur on endoscopy.
+Throughout your residency, you will also devote time to a Quality Improvement project where you will work with a team of residents, faculty and hospital staff to design and implement the project.

 Residents have the option of taking two additional research years between their second and third years of clinical residency.
 The University of Wisconsin in general and Department of Surgery in particular have a variety of funding options that can be tailored for most types of research.
 Along with many funding opportunities to do basic science, translational and clinical research, recent residents have pursued research in biomedical engineering, health services, education, ethics and international medicine.
 Our residents have been tremendously successful at presenting and publishing their research during their research years.
-You can also enroll in an advanced degree program during your research years.
+Some residents have also pursued advance degrees during their research years.

 Your third year consists of general surgery rotations at UW Hospital and Clinics and the adjacent William S. Middleton Memorial Veterans Hospital.
 You will be first assistant on many major operations.
 You are the primary surgeon on most operations of moderate difficulty – e.g., complex herniorraphy, mastectomy, cholecystectomy, partial colectomy and thyroid lobectomy.
 On the transplant service at UW Hospital you will perform many of the cadaveric renal transplants, most of the vascular access procedures, and a majority of the general surgical operations on patients on the transplant service.
 You will also get plenty of operative experience in surgical oncology, breast, endocrine, colorectal and vascular surgery.